sorellabs/boo/README.md

 Licence
 -------

-Bone is MIT/X11 licenced.
-Take a peek at the `LICENCE.txt` file for less details.
+Boo is MIT/X11 licenced.
+Take a peek at the `LICENCE.txt` file for `less` details.